BeAPI/bea-acf-taxonomy-term/readme.md

 # BEA ACF Taxonomy Term 1.0.1

-Use library select2 to allow selection of multiple taxonomies and terms as ACF field
+Use library select2 to allow selection of multiple taxonomies and terms as ACF field The default term selector allows you to do that on admin field, this plugin allows you to set tax and terms per post

 ## Compatibility